Designing the template structure in the DocumentBuilder editor

 2. Open the widget settings (settings).

-→ The widget restrictions window will open.
+→ The window widget-restriction opens.

 1. Option 1: To set the first condition, select a restriction type from the dropdown list.